TonyM1958/FoxESS-Cloud/README.md

 There is also a Jupyter Lab notebook with examples of how to run the sample code.

 ## Setup
-To initialise a Jupyter Lab notebook, copy the following text:
+To initialise a Jupyter Lab notebook, copy the following text and edit the configuration variables needed to add your values:

 ```
 !pip install random-user-agent --root-user-action=ignore --quiet